PelleLille/hsl-docs/functions.rst

 .. function:: serial()

-  The serial number of the installation, this can be used to identify a software instance.
+  The serial number of the installation.
+It can be used to identify a software instance.
+  This function is only available in the full system distribution (virtual machine) package.

   :return: the serial number
   :rtype: string